d3fin3d/staff/guidelines.md

 rules and to informally warn for light rule breaks.
 Piling up informals suggests that it's possible to continue breaking the rules without consequence.

+* __Bumping defined__

+  Bumps are considered insubstantial contentless posts designed to push a thread to the top of the forum.
+Consecutive posts are not always classified as bumping.
+Members are permitted to post a single reply to their original post/thread providing that the post contains new relevant information.
+Any further consecutive replies should be considered bumping.

 * __Dealing with profanity__

   If a post contains profanity, acronyms and self-censorship included, the content should be infracted for then the